Corporate Training 101: The Basics

 Tip 5: Make learning a game

-Tip 6: Practice your team’s communication skills
+Tip 6: Practice your employees’ communication skills

-This is how a dialogue simulation looks:
+This is what a dialogue simulation looks like:

-Managing the Cost of Online Corporate Training
+Managing the Cost of Online Corporate Training Programs

 What’s the pricing model for LMS services?